 Anxiety doesn’t have to be an inevitable part of your language testing experience.
 With careful preparation and a hearty dose of self-care, you can approach your test in a calmer state of mind.
 Try out these tips and you’ll be on your way to a positive and productive language testing experience:

 - Once you set your test date, formulate a solid preparation schedule… and stick to it.
 As soon as your test date is scheduled, if you plan to study or practice, make sure to plan out your study schedule.
-A well-planned schedule will allot sufficient time to cover the entire range of material, as well as providing review time for tricky topics.
+A well-planned schedule will allot sufficient time to cover the entire range of material, as well as provide review time for tricky topics.

 - Use the methods of studying that work for you.
 All language learners can benefit from individualized tutoring.
 Additionally, some learners enjoy the structured review of flash cards.
 Others might like to immerse themselves in the culture of their target language, watching foreign videos or listening to international radio to feel the cadence of the language.
 Whatever your preferred method, we recommend reviewing our Test Prep for a description of the test and some sample questions.